Doctor Nancy Christensen

-Dr. Filip resides in nearby Timbergrove with the six women in his life...his wife, Amanda , his daughter, Anna, the newest addition to the family, his son William, along with two dogs and two cats.
+Dr. Filip resides in nearby Timbergrove with the six women in his life...his wife, Amanda , his daughter, Anna, his sons William and James. along with his dog and two cats.
 He enjoys cooking vegetarian meals, reading on his Kindle, and playing strategy games.

 Doctor Meghan Tibbs

 Dr. Meghan Tibbs was born and raised in central Illinois.
-After completing her bachelor's degree at Eastern Illinois Universiy, she headed to the sunshine state where she received her veterinary degree from the University of Florida.
-She has furthered her training by becoming certified in small animal acupuncture through the Chi Institue of Traditional Chinese Veterinary Medicaine (www.tcvm.com).
+After completing her bachelor's degree at Eastern Illinois University, she headed to the sunshine state where she received her veterinary degree from the University of Florida.
+She has furthered her training by becoming certified in small animal acupuncture through the Chi Institute of Traditional Chinese Veterinary Medicine (www.tcvm.com).